kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 Once the connection is established, load the [Repositories Page](https://console.cloud.google.com/cloud-build/repositories/) again to verify.
 The repository should show up underneath the GitHub connection.

-## Configure the Terraform Pipelines
+## Configure the Terraform and Wordpress Pipelines
 Run the following commands in the Cloud Shell to configure plan and apply triggers for the Terraform CI/CD pipeline.

 The plan trigger will run the Terraform workflow through to plan when a commit is made.
 The apply trigger will run the full Terraform workflow through to apply as a push-button.